leonard-sanya/mini_project/README.md

 - Successfully merged heterogeneous datasets into a unified framework.
 - Logistic Regression and Naïve Bayes effectively predicted whether a county was underserved.
 - Visualizations revealed counties with limited health facilities relative to population needs.
-- Machine learning insights can guide policymakers in **targeted resource allocation**.

 ---